mrfearless/x64dbg-Plugin-SDK-For-x86-Assembler/README.md

 ## Overview

-This is a consolidation and conversion of the original x64dbg plugin SDK files: _plugins.h, _plugin_types.h, bridgemain.h & _exports.h to a format that will work with MASM and other assemblers.
+This is a consolidation and conversion of the original x64dbg plugin SDK files: `_plugins.h`, `_plugin_types.h`, `bridgemain.h` & `_exports.h` to a format that will work with MASM and other assemblers.
 Currently this package only supports 32bit x64dbg (x32dbg).

 For 64bit support use the x64dbg Plugin SDK for x64 Assembler found [here](https://github.com/mrfearless/x64dbg-Plugin-SDK-for-x64-Assembler)